yeshugit/yeshugit/source/_posts/taranhare-yeshu-pyare.md

   you be touched and be blessed by this song.
 All glory and honour be to JESUS alone.
 categories:
-  - Worship Songs
+  - worship songs
 tags:
-  - Friends of God Ministries
+  - friends of god ministries
 keywords:  ['Taranhare lyrics','Taranhare']
 ---
 ## English Lyrics : {{title}}